keaglin/keaglin.github.io/planning/notes.md

 # Other Stuff to Deal With
 Footer
 Dim Hero gif
 Maybe darken background to continue the 'dark'/'lofi' theme?
+Contact form